uci-uav-forge/uavf_2023/navigation/README.txt

 		cd into catkin_ws
 		$ catkin build -DPYTHON_EXECUTABLE=/usr/bin/python3 -DPYTHON_INCLUDE_DIR=/usr/include/python3.7m

-		Convenience script for launching ArduCopter simulator
+		Convenience script for launching ArduCopter simulator:
 			$ cp ~/catkin_ws/src/iq_sim/scripts/startsitl.sh ~
 			Now you can start Ardupilot sitl with:
 				$ ~/startsitl.sh

-		Launch the gazebo world in a new terminal cd into catkin_ws
+		Launch the gazebo world in a new terminal: cd into catkin_ws
 			$ source devel/setup.bash
 				If a launch file isnt working, try sourcing the workspace first
 			$ roslaunch iq_sim droneOnly.launch
 				It will take a while to launch the first time!

-		Start MAVROS node in a new terminal
+		Start MAVROS node in a new terminal:
 			$ roslaunch iq_sim apm.launch
-				Launches MAVROS node
+				Launches MAVROS node.

 		Test your simulation!
-			Open up Gazebo and the terminal where you launched startsitl.sh Press 'enter', the terminal should now say 'STABILIZE>' Check MAVProxy console while sending commands to see the drone status
+			Open up Gazebo and the terminal where you launched startsitl.sh Press 'enter', the terminal should now say 'STABILIZE>' Check MAVProxy console while sending commands to see the drone status.
 				$ mode guided
 				$ arm throttle
 				$ takeoff 15